Niralivaghani009/Mind-Map-DataScience/README.md

 # Mind-Map-DataScience
-Mind map of data science for reference
+Mind map and Fishbone diagram for reference